sudotek-dev/ReMIX35/README.md

 ```
 ReMIX35/
 │
-├── bill-of-materials/ # General documentation and guides
+├── 3D-files/ # CAD models and other 3D files
-├── electronics/ # Schematics, PCB files, and Bill of Materials (BoM)
+├── bill-of-materials/ # BOM A and General documentation and guides
-├── mechanical/ # CAD models and 3D files
+├── images/ # Photos and graphics
-└── images/ # Photos and graphics
+└── squematics/ # Schematics and other details
 ```

 ---